Home / Blog / Smart Home Buyer's Guide

 Phase 3: Expand to whole-home automation

-Phase 4: Add premium features like home theater
+Phase 4: Add more features like home theater

-This approach lets you see value quickly while building toward your ultimate vision.
+This approach lets you see value quickly while building toward your large vision.

 10. Work With the Right Partner